 Ten complaints were received due to dissatisfaction with a decision reached by the Council or one of our providers.
 Five were either upheld or partially upheld.
 Four related to the outcome of a care assessment and one in relation to a financial/charging decision.

-The five complaints that were not upheld, related to a statutory duty concerning either; financial charging, national care legislation, regulations or policy, where the council or provider cannot influence the outcome.
+The five complaints that were not upheld, related to a statutory duty concerning either financial charging, national care legislation, regulations or policy, where the council or provider cannot influence the outcome.
 Where complainants are unhappy with the outcome of an assessment, the council can offer a reassessment or take into consideration changes of circumstance where relevant.

 Conduct: